TangoYankee/fizzbuzztime/README.md

 Run full test suite and recieve coverage report

 `npm run test:watch`
-Request Jest monitor for changes.
+Request Jest monitor the code for changes.
-When a test is updated, Jest will automatically rerun the changed tests.
+When a test is updated, Jest will automatically rerun the affected tests.

 ## Technology